Association of Governing Boards of Universities and Colleges: Business Model Oversight

 In the joint publication Collaborative Leadership for Higher Education Business Model Vitality from AGB, NACUBO, Baker Tilly, and the Council of Independent Colleges, primary author Stephen T. Golding outlines how institutional leadership can define expectations, clarify business goals and objectives, and prioritize the steps to position the institution to address challenging economic conditions.

 Through its service AGB Consulting, AGB provides help developing new business models.
 The company performs evaluations and diagnostic assessments, then develops strategies to address operational and financial challenges, and assists with implementation.

 Higher Education Foundation Governance

 Foundations traditionally help to finance special projects and initiatives; however, their role has shifted and now also includes working as a philanthropic and entrepreneurial partner to support their school's basic business and operating model.
 In 2016, the AGB Board of Directors issued a statement on the institution-foundation partnership.
 The statement offers guidance on how both institutions and foundations can mitigate potential risks stemming from foundation activities, align foundation activities alongside university priorities, and fulfill fiduciary responsibility for the oversight of these organizations, which are typically 501(c)3 publicly supported charities.
 Foundations traditionally help to finance special projects and initiatives; however, their role has shifted and now also includes working as a philanthropic and entrepreneurial partner to support their school's basic business and operating model.

-Board Member Orientation and Board Member Onboarding

-Initial onboarding and ongoing education are critical to a board member's understanding of their roles and responsibilities as a trustee.